-And be sure to check out Bluprint classes that include tips for marking your quilts: Hand Quilting with Andi Perejda and Beyond Basic Machine Quilting with Ann Peterson.
+And be sure to check out Craftsy classes that include tips for marking your quilts: Hand Quilting with Andi Perejda and Beyond Basic Machine Quilting with Ann Peterson.
 What is your favorite way to mark a quilt?
 What tools work best for you?
 Please share your quilt marking tips in the comments!

 Come back to the Craftsy blog tomorrow for our Free Pattern Friday roundup of fantastic free quilting patterns!